-I love Sour Cherry Rice-maybe because my daughter loves cherries.
+I should really call this recipe Mock Sour Cherry Persian Rice.
 I definitely did not create this recipe.
 I did do a good bit of recipe research and melded all the ideas that worked for me into one- and then added roasted onions because my grandson loves roasted onions.
 Most important of all, of course, is the Tah dig- the crispy rice that forms at the bottom of the pan that assures you that you have prepared it properly.
 I’ve made this in a regular Dutch Oven and was able to unmold it so the Tah dig came out on top.
 When I doubled this recipe and made it in a heavy roasting pan, I was unable to unmold it.
 I had to dig down and scrape out the Tah dig and place it on top of the rice.

 Traditionally, this kind of rice recipe is made with white Basmati rice.
 I’ve made it with brown Basmati and white Basmati.
 Visually, the white rice makes a prettier presentation; but the brown version was consumed in a flash.

 However you choose to make this recipe, as long as you follow the basic steps, people will come back asking for more.
 Enjoy!

 Hint: You can freeze leftovers.
 Defrost before reheating.

 Prep time: 15 minutes- not counting the time it takes to soak the rice

 Sour Cherry Persian Rice

 - 10 Servings